top of page

 When my partner and I felt that we were ready to tackle this with kids, we planned our first multi-day trip on the Allagash River.
 Unfortunately, water levels were depressingly low that summer, so a few days before the trip we switched destinations to the St. Croix River, on the other side of the state.
 Despite not being as remote as we had planned, it was one of the best adventures we've had together.
 It wasn't all smooth; we made some mistakes, including busting up a boat.
 More on that later.

 Wilderness river trips are more difficult to plan than lake trips, and they require greater organization.
 Once you're on the river, though, your family will have a blast.
 The scenery is constantly changing, every campsite is a new adventure, and rapids are awesome.
-Plus, the river keeps you moving forward even when the kids punk out.
+Plus, the river keeps you moving forward even when the kids call it a day.

 There's a lot to cover here, so this will be the first in a series of blog posts about backcountry river trips with kids.